waitinfuture/emapreduce/intl.en-US/User Guide/Job/Hive job configuration.md

     **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-10. Enter the parameters in the **Content**box with parameters subsequent to Hive commands.
+10. Enter the parameters in the **Content** field with parameters subsequent to Hive commands.
 For example, if it is necessary to use a Hive script uploaded to OSS, the following must be entered:

     ```
     -f ossref://path/to/uservisits_aggre_hdfs.hive